 I always wonder why some people say if you want to torture someone on its extreme level you make him/her lonely.
 Take his/her social circle away from him/her or take those away whom they loved the most.

-Sharing, caring, loving are the real essence of life.
-If you don’t have anyone you are really poor person in this world.
+Sharing, caring, loving is the real essence of life.
+If you don’t have anyone you are a really poor person in this world.

 The following information is taken from Providr.